vijayvaghela72/Magical-Study/README.md

 ![App UI](/7.jpg)
 ![App UI](/9.jpg)

-this is a little bit introduction of projrct .
+this is a little bit introduction of project .

 thank you ..